 Graduation with University Honors is also a valuable resume item especially for those who plan to attend graduate or professional school and who need to demonstrate that they have the capacity to do research.

 Finally, completing an Honors Project is in itself a valuable experience, allowing the student to develop an original idea, work on it independently, develop self-confidence as a researcher and writer, practice his/her writing and speaking skills, and collaborate with two or more faculty members in the process of intellectual discovery and creation.

 Upload your final project to Scholar Works.
 Give a copy of your project to each of your advisors as a way of thanking them for their help.
 Your primary advisor will be sent HNRS 4990: FORM 2 from the Honors College documenting your completion of the project and will turn in your grade through grade center.

 Yes.
 Please see the Honors Project handbook for more information.
 The oral defense component of the Honors Project Course: HNRS 4990 is required for all Honors students who joined the Honors College starting Fall 2015 and after.

 The Mayeux Awards are given each year to one or more students who have completed outstanding Honors Projects.
 The money for the prizes comes from an endowment created in honor of Patricia Mayeux, long-time employee and friend of the University.
 In recent years, $750 has been divided evenly among five winners.
 Mayeux Award winners are chosen by a committee of Honors faculty, chaired by the Honors Director.
-To be eligible for a Mayeux Award, a student must submit a Mayeux award application, a final copy of the completed project and HNRS 4990 Form 2, signed by the project advisors showing that the student earned a final grade of an “A”, to the Honors College office in advance of the reception.
+To be eligible for a Mayeux Award, a student must submit a Mayeux award application, a final copy of the completed project to ScholarWorks, and a completed FORM 2 by your faculty advisors showing that the student earned a final grade of an “A”, to the Honors College office in advance of Senior Recognition.
 They must also present their project at a Regional, National, or formal departmental presentation/conference.
 Their completed project is due the Monday of finals week.